Kubernetes 1.11 or later.

 rbac.yaml manifest and run

-- For rbac samples corresponding to other experiments such as, say, pod-delete, please refer the respective experiment folder in the chaos-charts repository.
+- For rbac samples corresponding to other experiments such as, say, container-kill, please refer the respective experiment folder in the chaos-charts repository.

 Annotate your application